UPDATE 2: Serial commands and timing information are now available here.

 You can see the unit's debugging port underneath the battery cover.
 To take it apart, remove the 2 visible screws.

 This ribbon cable connects the unit's keypad.
 Scrape off the glue and unplug it for now.

-Next you should remove the screen by gently prying at the 4 clips until it pops off.
-Next, these 3 screws (Torx T5 size).
-Now you can either desolder the battery connector as I've done below, or pry the laser end upwards and gently bend the battery connector leads to access the circuit board.
+DON'T remove these 3 screws.
+They connect the laser diode to the circuit board, and if you loosen these screws you risk breaking your laser.
+The easiest way to access the debug port is by desoldering the battery connector as shown below.
+Note: this photo shows the 3 screws removed.
+DO NOT do this, as it's unnecessary and could cause the unit to break in two.
 Finally you can solder some thin wires to the debug port.
-The pinout is below.
+The pinout is as follows, seen from below the board.
 We can replace the original keypad with a microcontroller which can simulate button presses to control the unit.
 The keypad pinout is below.
 The ribbon connector is 8 pin, 1mm pitch.
 If there's enough interest, I will assemble and sell a small interface board to break out the necessary signals.

 Decoding the serial output

 This unit's serial port runs at 115200 baud (8N1).
 On bootup, it outputs the following text with

 ldpara:395 curent ver:420411 Year:Jan 21 2013 Time:13:53:10 ldpara:395 Iint OK APDMIN=136 APDMAX=167 BIASVOLMIN=2307 BIASVOLMAX =1718